awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet.md

 † These are hard limits\.
 You cannot request a limit increase for these limits\.

-### T3 Instances<a name="ec2-fleet-t3-spot-instances"></a>
+### T3 Spot Instances<a name="ec2-fleet-t3-spot-instances"></a>

 If you plan to use your T3 Spot Instances immediately and for a short duration, with no idle time for accruing CPU credits, we recommend that you launch your T3 Spot Instances in [`standard`](burstable-performance-instances-standard-mode.md) mode to avoid paying higher costs\.

 If you launch your T3 Spot Instances in [`unlimited`](burstable-performance-instances-unlimited-mode.md) mode and burst CPU immediately, you'll spend surplus credits for bursting\.
 If you use the instance for a short duration, your instance doesn't have time to accrue CPU credits to pay down the surplus credits, and you are charged for the surplus credits when you terminate your instance\.

 `Unlimited` mode for T3 Spot Instances is suitable only if the instance runs for long enough to accrue CPU credits for bursting\.
 Otherwise, paying for surplus credits makes T3 Spot Instances more expensive than M5 or C5 instances\.
+For more information, see [When to Use Unlimited Mode vs Fixed CPU](burstable-performance-instances-unlimited-mode-concepts.md#when-to-use-unlimited-mode)\.

-### T2 Instances<a name="ec2-fleet-t2-spot-instances"></a>
+### T2 Spot Instances<a name="ec2-fleet-t2-spot-instances"></a>

 Launch credits are meant to provide a productive initial launch experience for T2 instances by providing sufficient compute resources to configure the instance\.
 Repeated launches of T2 instances to access new launch credits is not permitted\.
 If you require sustained CPU, you can earn credits \(by idling over some period\), use [T2 Unlimited](burstable-performance-instances-unlimited-mode.md), or use an instance type with dedicated CPU \(for example, `c4.large`\)\.